 My passion for my work has turned me into an advocate for women’s health in general.
 I enjoy participating in awareness and fundraising events promoting women’s health and in assisting with the training and mentoring of young doctors and students.

-I consider it a great privilege to be invited to support women on their journeys to motherhood and during my downtime get tremendous satisfaction watching my own children grow and adapt to the world around them.
+I consider it a great privilege to be invited to support women on their journeys to motherhood and, during my downtime, I find tremendous satisfaction in watching my own children grow and adapt to the world around them.

 I am an obstetrician and gynaecologist practising as part of Greenslopes Obstetrics and Gynaecology at the Greenslopes Private Hospital.
 We are specialists who have come together with the common goal of providing quality care in a friendly and professional environment.

 The practice rooms are located alongside the premium maternity facility at Greenslopes Private Hospital, allowing access to one of Brisbane's leading private hospitals with its modern facilities.